ilcardella/ArduinoCoffeeMachine/docs/index.rst

 connect Arduino to the left pins of the "double switch" ``13``.
 This will allow the MCU to know if the Steam button has been pressed.

+This is the list of materials I used for this project.
+The purpose here is to just give an idea of what I used and you can change anything as you might prefer:
+* TSic 306 digital temperature sensor (x2)
+* 128x64 OLED with SSD1306 controller
+* Arduino Nano
+* Arduino Nano expansion connection shield
+* Fotek clone SSR 40A
+* Wires 22AWG (low voltage) and 18AWG (AC line)
+* Heat shrinking sleeves
+* T-tap (scotch) connectors
+* Thermal paste
+* M4 brass hexagonal standoff

 Arduino
 *******